hidiodi/sugar-beet-yield-prediction/docs/scientific_paper_analysis/report.md

 #### 2.5 Evaluation and Validation Strategy

 Strategy: Strict Time-Dependent Walk-Forward Validation (Backtesting).
 The model is trained on years $1...t$ and predicts $t+1$, expanding the window annually.
 This mirrors the operational forecasting constraint.
-Note: While component models and the trend are validated starting from 2000, the Meta-Learner is trained and validated only for the period 2015-2024 to ensure a sufficiently large feature space for the Meta-Learner's classification task.
+The entire ensemble system, including the Meta-Learner, is validated across the full period of available component model predictions (2000-2024).
 *   **Metrics:** **MAE** (Mean Absolute Error), **$R^2$**, and **Skill Score** ($1 - \frac{MAE_{model}}{MAE_{trend}}$).

 ---